mozman/ezdxf/docs/source/concepts/units.rst

 1   Metric
 === ===============

+See also enumeration :class:`ezdxf.enums.Measurement`

 $LUNITS
 -------

-The header variable $LUNITS defines how CAD applications show linear values in the GUI and has no meaning for `ezdxf`:
+The header variable $LUNITS defines how CAD applications display linear values in the GUI and has no meaning for `ezdxf`:

-.. versionchanged:: 0.17.2

-    added an enumeration :class:`ezdxf.enums.LengthUnits`

 .. code-block:: python